Technology Administration: History

 The Technology Administration was created by the Stevenson-Wydler Technology Innovation Act of 1980, 15 U.S.C.
 3704.

 The TA was abolished by the America COMPETES Act of 2007.
 NIST and NTIS continue on as agencies.
-It appears that the Office of Technology Policy was abolished.
+The Office of Technology Policy was abolished.

+Office of Technology Policy

+The Office of Technology Policy (OTP) was an office of the Technology Administration.
+The office worked with industry to promote competitiveness and advocated integrated policies for maximizing the impact of technology on economic growth.
+The OTP's stated goals included the creation of high-wage jobs and improvements in the United States' quality of life.